Privacy Policy

 13.15 Acknowledgement

-By registering and participating in Telegram groups, drivers:
+By registering and participating in the WhatsApp group, drivers:

 • Confirm they have read, understood, and agreed to this Policy.